gamesrc-ver-recreation/duke3d/notes-restoration.md

 - You'll also need to build matching CACHE1D.OBJ and ENGINE.OBJ files in the ..\build subdirectory.
 For the Build Editor, BUILD.OBJ is further required.
+- In the case of Duke3D 1.3d's Build Editor, you also need to build A.OBJ.

 Notes before trying to build anything: